newville/wxmplot/doc/overview.rst

 The Help menu will display a quick cheat-sheet to remind you of these Ctrl-Key options.

-An important tool for configuring and customizing 2D line plots is the *Plot Configuration Window*.
+The *Plot Configuration Window*  is an important tool for configuring and customizing 2D line plots.
 This is a tabbed window frame with 4 panels to allow the user to configure essentially every aspect of the plot:

     * Colors and Line Properties
     * Ranges and Margins
     * Text, Labels, and Legend
     * Scatterplot displays

-with these configuration settings, any user should be able to create beautiful presentation-quality image from their data.
+with these configuration settings available, any user should be able to create beautiful presentation-quality image from their data.

 Color and Line Properties